Consent2Go Q&A

 Do emails go to both parents / secondary contacts for youth members?

-Remember - we say No to sending emails to students are there are no email addresses for them.
+Remember - we say No to sending emails to students/participants are there are no email addresses for them and we will not be adding them in the future.

 How does emailing work for Rover Scouts or youth who don’t use parent contacts?